Category: Story

 Resolution vs. Bitrate: What Video Resizing Actually Means

-Shrinking a video from 4K to 1080p won’t actually help your website load faster if the bitrate stays the same.
+Shrinking a video from 4K to 1080p will not help your website load faster if the bitrate stays the same.
 Modern apps like Resize Now! let you choose specific Output Formats and aspect ratios (like 9:16 for TikTok) while managing these background settings.
-Whether you’re working with MP4, MOV, or WebM, the goal is to get a consistent resolution that fits where you’re posting it.
+Whether you are working with MP4, MOV, or WebM, the goal is to get a consistent resolution that fits where you are posting it.

 Modern Standards: Adopting AVIF and HEVC for 2026